sora-xor/sora-docs/src/running-a-sora-testnet-node.md

   - - meta
     - name: description
       content: "Learn how to run a node on the SORA v3 Testnet and participate in testing new features."
-  - - meta
-    - name: keywords
-      content: "running a node, SORA network, node setup, testnet"
+outline: [2, 3]
 ---

-# How to Run a SORA v3 Testnet Node
+# Running a SORA v3 Testnet Node

-The SORA v3 Testnet is based on the [Hyperledger Iroha](https://docs.iroha.tech/) framework.
-The following guide will teach you how to run a node (in Iroha terms, a peer) and perform basic actions such as queries and transactions on the testnet.
+The SORA v3 Testnet is based on the [Hyperledger Iroha](https://docs.iroha.tech/) distributed ledger.
+The following guide explains how to run a node (a _peer_, in Iroha terms) and perform basic actions such as queries and transactions on the testnet.

 ## Prerequisites

 You will need:

-- A machine with Linux, Windows, or macOS
+- A machine with Linux or macOS (Windows support is not warranted)
 - A static publicly accessible IP address
-- [Docker](https://docs.docker.com/get-docker/) (preferably the latest version).
-Follow the installation guide for your operating system.
-- At least 128 MB RAM dedicated to a single node container.
+- At least 128 MB RAM and 4 GB of free disk space.

-- At least 4GB free space for a single node container.
+## Run a Node

+### 1. Install

+This guide covers two ways of running Iroha and its utilities:

+1. [Containers via Docker/Podman](#docker). **Pros:** cross-platform, closer to production setup, no environment setup required, using pre-built published images; **cons:** heavier.
+2. [Bare-metal](#bare-metal). **Pros:** runs directly on your system without virtualisation, lighter, shorter commands, building from source; **cons:** requires setting up Rust, building from source.

+#### Docker/Podman {#docker}

+Follow the [installation guide](https://docs.docker.com/get-docker/) for your operating system.

 To check that Docker is installed, run the `docker --version` command in your terminal.
 You will get an output like this: